Collecting product feedback

 Interaction payloads are sent to your app's configured Request URL.
 To add a Request URL to your app:

-1. Head over to app config page for your app.
+1. Head over to the app settings page for your app.

 2. Navigate to the Interactivity & Shortcuts page.